Story of Your Life: Reception

 In The New York Review of Books American author James Gleick said that "Story of Your Life" poses the questions: would knowing your future be a gift or a curse, and is free will simply an illusion?
 Gleick wrote "For us ordinary mortals, the day-to-day experience of a preordained future is almost unimaginable", but Chiang does just that in this story, he "imagine[s] it".
 In a review of Chiang's Stories of Your Life and Others in The Guardian, English fantasy author China Miéville described "Story of Your Life" as "tender" with an "astonishingly moving culmination", which he said is "surprising" considering it is achieved using science.

 Writing in Kirkus Reviews Ana Grilo called it a "thought-provoking, beautiful story".
 He said that in contrast to the familiar fare of lavish stories involving aliens, "Story of Your Life" is "a breath of fresh air" whose objective "is to not only to learn how to communicate but how to communicate effectively."
 In a review in Entertainment Monthly Samantha Schraub said that the story's two narratives, Louise recalling the unraveling of the heptapods' language, and telling her yet-to-be-born daughter what will happen to her, creates "an ambiguity and air of mystery, which make the reader question everything that unfolds".
 Schraub called it "an award-worthy science fiction novella that will resonate with readers, and leave them thinking how they would live—or even change—their present, if they knew their future."

+Academic commentary has similarly emphasized the story's thematic focus on linguistic relativity, temporal perception, posthumanism, and determinism.
+Scholars have noted that Chiang’s work reflects a broader trend in late 20th-century science fiction toward integrating scientific concepts with philosophical inquiry, describing "Story of Your Life" as examining the relationship between human society and the sciences and the posthumanist transformation of human identity through contact with nonhuman intelligence using speculative premises.

+Some scholars argue that that the centrality of linguistic decoding reflects wider debates about cross-cultural understanding and the role of interpretation in constructing meaning.
+In their 2018 article, Glazier and Beck extend these interpretations by arguing that language in the narrative functions not only as a medium of communication but also as a constitutive force in the production of meaning and subjectivity.